Clarence Darrow: From corporate lawyer to labor lawyer

 Darrow soon became one of America's leading labor attorneys.
 He helped organize the Populist Party in Illinois and then ran for U.S. Congress as a Democrat in 1895 but lost to Hugh R. Belknap.
 In 1897, his marriage to Jessie Ohl ended in divorce.
 He joined the Anti-Imperialist League in 1898 in opposition to the U.S. annexation of the Philippines.
 He represented the woodworkers of Wisconsin in a notable case in Oshkosh in 1898 and the United Mine Workers in Pennsylvania in the great anthracite coal strike of 1902.
-He flirted with the idea of running for mayor of Chicago in 1903 but ultimately decided against it.
-The following year, in July, Darrow married Ruby Hammerstrom, a young Chicago journalist.
-His former mentor, Governor John Peter Altgeld, joined Darrow's firm following his Chicago mayoral electoral defeat in 1899 and worked with Darrow until his death in 1902.
-From 1903 to 1911, Darrow was partners in the firm of Darrow, Masters and Wilson with Edgar Lee Masters, who later became a famous poet, and Francis S. Wilson, who later served as Chief Justice of the Illinois Supreme Court.
+His former mentor, Governor John Peter Altgeld, joined Darrow's firm after his Chicago mayoral electoral defeat in 1899 and worked with Darrow until his death in 1902.
+Darrow flirted with the idea of running for mayor of Chicago in 1903, but he ultimately decided against it.
+In July of that year, he married Ruby Hammerstrom, a young Chicago journalist.
+From 1903 to 1911, Darrow was partners in the firm of Darrow, Masters and Wilson with Edgar Lee Masters, who became a famous poet, and Francis S. Wilson, who later served as Chief Justice of the Illinois Supreme Court.